Laravel-Backpack/docs/7.x/crud-operation-list-entries.md

 b) For a specific CrudController, in its `setupListOperation()` define `CRUD::setOperationSetting('lineButtonsAsDropdown', true);`

+**NOTE FOR TRANSLATED ENTRIES**: The `edit` and `show` buttons, show a dropdown with a language selector, so that you can directly edit/show the desired entry in a specific locale.
+Sometimes you wish to have "plain" buttons without all those dropdowns.
+In that case, you can turn `showLanguagesDirectlyInEditButton` and/or `showLanguagesDirectlyInShowButton` located in `config/backpack/operations/list.php` and it will disable the language dropdowns from those buttons.
+As usual you can do it for a specific crud only, by setting `CRUD::setOperationSetting('showLanguagesDirectlyInEditButton', false);` in your controller `setupListOperation` function.

 ##### Available options

 Additionally you can control the dropdown behavior with `lineButtonsAsDropdownMinimum` and `lineButtonsAsDropdownShowBefore`.
 By default the dropdown is created no matter how many buttons are present in the line stack.
 You can change this behavior by setting `lineButtonsAsDropdownMinimum` to a number.
 If the number of buttons in the line stack is less than this number, the buttons will not be converted to a dropdown.
 You can also set `lineButtonsAsDropdownShowBefore` to a number to drop the buttons after that number of buttons.